Golan Heights Winery: History

 The Golan Heights Winery is jointly owned by eight Israeli settlements—moshavim and kibbutzim, which also supply the grapes.
 Its first vintage was released in 1984.
 Production in 2008 reached 6 million bottles a year, 30% of which was exported.

 The Golan Heights winery markets brands under the Golan, Yarden and Gamla labels and is the parent company of Galilee's Galil Mountain Winery.
 Golan sources its grapes from sixteen vineyards in the Golan Heights and one vineyard in the Upper Galilee.
 The chief winemaker is Napa native Victor Schoenfeld.

 The winery employs 110 people and incorporates sophisticated technology using pneumatic membrane presses, must chiller and computer-controlled cooling of stainless steel tanks.
 The winery also has an elaborate "experimental winery" for research and quality control of new wines and improvement of existing lines.

 Traditional vinification techniques include barrel-fermented Chardonnay, Methode traditionelle sparkling wines, carbonic maceration for light reds and maturation in French and American oak barrels for premium red and white wines.

 The Golan Heights Winery is credited with starting the "quality revolution" in Israeli wine, creating a brand identity for the country's vintages, spurring the creation of new wineries and motivating existing wineries to improve the quality of their wines.
 Michal Neeman, director of the Israel Export & International Cooperation Institute's food and beverage division, describes the role of the winery as crucial: "Everyone agrees that they were the first winery to produce excellent wine.
 Then came the boutique wineries, then the medium-sized, and then the large ones.
 There were a lot of other factors as well, but when you pinpoint the revolution, it started at Golan Heights."

 Swedish labeling dispute

-A number of Golan Heights wines were marketed by Systembolaget, Sweden's state-owned monopoly alcohol retailer, as "Made in Israel" on shelves and in the sales catalog.
+A number of Golan Heights wines were marketed by Systembolaget, Sweden's state-owned monopoly alcohol retailer, as "Made in Israel" on shelves and in the sales catalogue.
 Following customer complaints and consultation with Sweden's foreign ministry, Systembolaget changed the shelf labeling to read, "Made in Israeli-occupied Syrian territories."
-However this prompted complaints from Annelie Enochson and officials in Israel.
-Systembolaget's solution was to remove all reference to the product's country of origin on shelves and in catalogs, classifying the wine as of "other origins."
+However, this prompted complaints from Annelie Enochson and officials in Israel.
+Systembolaget's solution was to remove all reference to the product's country of origin on shelves and in catalogues, classifying the wine as of "other origins."